vmstan/gravity-sync/README.md

 ./gravity-sync.sh push
 ```

-Before executing, this will make a copy of the remote database under `backup/gravity.db.push` then sync the local configuration to the primary Pi-hole.
+Before executing, this will make a copy of the remote database under `backup/gravity.db.push` and `backup/custom.list.push` then sync the local configuration to the primary Pi-hole.

 This function purposefuly asks for user interaction to avoid being accidentally automated.